cloudmesh/classes/docs/source/lesson/doc/report.rst

    location than you think.
 Figures are allowed to float.
 If you want you can place all figures at the end of the report?
 #.
 Are all figures and tables at the end?
 #.
-Do not use the word "I"?
+Do not use the word "I" instead use we even if you are the sole
+   author?
 #.
+Do not use the phrase "In this paper/report we show" instead use
+   "We show".
+It is not important if this is a paper or a report and does not need to be mentioned.
+#.
 Do not artificially inflate your report if you are bellow the page
    limit and have nothing to say anymore.
 #.
 If your paper limit is 12 pages but you want to hand in 120 pages,
    please check first with an instructor ;-)
 #.
 Check in your current work of the report on a weekly basis to show
    consistent progress.
 #.
+Please use the dedicated report format for class.
+It may not be the
+   ACM or IEEE format, but may have some additions that make management of bibliographies easier.
+Do follow our instructions for bibliographies.
+#.
+Do not use the characters & # % in the paper if you use LaTeX.
+If
+   you use them you prabably need a \ in front of them.
+#.
+If you want to say and do not use & but use the word and.
-Is in your report directory a README.rst file in it as shown in the
+#.
+(I524) Is in your report directory a README.rst file in it as shown in the
    example project that we introduced you to?
+#.
+(I523) you do not have to place a readme in your report or paper
+   directories.
+Instead create a README.md in your hid or pid directories.

 If you observe something missing let us know.